Which Acne Medication Can Really Zap That Zit?

 Figure 3.
 This photo shows how your agar plates should be divided into quadrants and labeled.

-To make your bacterial lawns, you will need to work in a sterile environment.
+- To make your bacterial lawns, you will need to work in a sterile environment.
 Work next to a lighted Bunsen burner, but be careful around the flame!
 If you have long hair, tie it back.
 Do not wear flowing sleeves, and avoid reaching across the flame.
+If a Bunsen burner is not available, work next to a lit candle.

-- Take out your E. coli culture and gently shake it to evenly distribute the bacteria in the liquid.
-Using a sterile transfer pipette or micropipette, add 500 μl of the E. coli culture to the surface of an agar plate.
+- Put 2 drops E. coli culture on the surface of an agar plate.
 Try to put the culture in the center of the plate.

 - After you have spread all your agar plates, wait 5 minutes for the surface of the plates to dry.
 Remember, keep those plates covered!